 Rusland Horizons is a wide-ranging, community-based landscape scheme put together by the Rusland Valley & Fells Landscape Partnership.
-Heritage Lottery funding has been approved from 2016 to 2018.
+Heritage Lottery funding has been approved from 2016 to 2019.
 The area’s scattered populations of red squirrels are at risk, and Westmorland Red Squirrels is leading Rusland’s Reds, the squirrel management component of the plan so that red squirrels can survive and thrive.
-Work, which begins in earnest in September 2016, will involve monitoring existing red and grey squirrel populations, controlling grey squirrels and establishing a long-term commitment by residents to protect their red squirrels in years to come.
-If you are interested in knowing more or getting involved contact our Secretary at: firstname.lastname@example.org
+Work began in earnest in September 2016 involving monitoring existing red and grey squirrel populations, controlling grey squirrels and establishing a long-term commitment by residents to protect their red squirrels in years to come.
+If you are interested in knowing more or getting involved find out more from the Rusland Horizons website or contact our Secretary at:

 Three Valleys Plus Project